 Practice your skills and acquire hands-on experience during over 600 hours (16 weeks) of unpaid fieldwork placements.
 These placements are arranged by the program fieldwork placement advisor and occur Semester 2: April/May; Semester 3: November/December; Semester 4: March/April.

-A student will only be assigned to a site where they have not worked as a volunteer or employee; had a pre-employment contract or financial agreement (scholarship); or where their direct relative is employed in the rehabilitation department.
+A student will only be assigned to a site where they have not worked as a volunteer or employee, had a pre-employment contract or financial agreement (scholarship) or where their direct relative is employed in the rehabilitation department.
 Students may be expected to travel outside of their immediate area of residency.
 It is the student’s responsibility to arrange transportation and incur all costs associated with fieldwork placement.

 With more than 90 quality facilities offering placements, the privilege to participate in clinical placements in the fields of occupational therapy and/or physiotherapy at some of the top teaching hospitals in Canada, while being exposed to leading-edge therapeutic equipment and facilities, is unparalleled.

 Qualified graduates of this program may be eligible to apply their academic credits toward further study at many postsecondary institutions.
 Visit humber.ca/transferoptions for detailed information.